giuliov/pipeline-your-pipelines/doc/2-Hosts.md

 ![Adding MakeAgents Pool](./images/add-agent-pool.png)

-Avoid enabling the _Grant access permission to all pipelines_, prefer in this case more control and enable individual pipelines to use this Pool.
+Avoid enabling the _Grant access permission to all pipelines_ setting, prefer in this case more control and enable individual pipelines to use this Pool.
-You can additionally restrict permission to this and avoid queueing normal builds to it.
+You can additionally restrict permission to this and avoid queueing normal builds on it.

-I find convenient using a Personal Access Token (PAT from now on) to setup the agents.
+I find it convenient to use a Personal Access Token (PAT from now on) to setup the agents.
+Bare in mind that the PAT has an expiry date of maximum one year, so you will need to create a new one and apply it to the process.

 ![Add a PAT with proper permission](./images/MakeAgents-PAT.png)

 You may wonder why using a separate Pool.
 This queue will be dedicated to agents on _hosts_ to run "meta"-pipelines.
 They requires local admin permissions and have no build toolchain, just Docker, so any normal build will fail.

 ## The Windows Host

 This example use the Azure Portal, but it is easy to translate the process using automation tools like Terraform or Ansible.

-Follow the instruction in [Create a Windows virtual machine ](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal), make sure to select **Windows Server 2019 Datacenter with Containers**.
+Follow the instruction in [Create a Windows virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal), make sure to select **Windows Server 2019 Datacenter with Containers**.

 ![Select Windows Server 2019 Datacenter with Containers as VM image](./images/azure-vm-image.png)